 So it seemed like a natural progression when I eventually wrote my first song inspired by a quote.
 I'd started practising Nichiren Buddhism and when I came across a visual quote about the moon, I wrote The Moon Song.
 This is about persevering until you reach your goal, and the moon is the symbol of victory.

 After writing this song, I committed to writing a full album of songs inspired by Buddhist quotes, through which I could share parts of my personal story, and also reflect on our wider shared experience.
 This became Liberation, and if you fancy reading the quotes and lyrics you can find them in the sleeve notes.

 So, what is my personal story?

 Essentially, my story is about my own journey of inner liberation as I transition from a place of suffering to the experience of wellbeing.

-Along the way, I had to face my inner demons, and work hard to overcome mental health issues that were a direct result of experiencing childhood adversity.
+Along the way, I've had to face my inner demons and work hard to overcome mental health issues that were a direct result of experiencing childhood adversity.
 These included having an insecure attachment style, as well as PTSD and social anxiety.

 Every day I'm learning how to establish the right relationship with myself, others and my environment.
 That is, a relationship that's functional and empowering, and built on love, compassion, kindness, trust and security.
 This is the deep work we're called to do if we inherited disempowering patterns of relating from our parents and ancestors, which have mainly caused suffering.

 With a love of learning and fuelled by faith, I've studied psychology, archetypes, biology, neuroscience, metaphysics and Buddhism.
 I've also experienced many different healing modalities which together have helped me to calm my nervous system; regulate my emotions; rewire the neural pathways in my brain; and if all's well, I enjoy an experience of wellbeing.